jgalletta/SimpleSalesforceTutorial/README.md

 1. If you are a complete Python noob, please follow this guide on how to setup your Python environment: https://cs1110.cs.virginia.edu/lab01-installing.html

-2. After you do this we now want to install the simple-salesforce package.
+2. After your environment is setup, we now want to install the simple-salesforce package.

     Open terminal and run the following command: pip install simple-salesforce